 - The term of cashflow projections, and investment fundamentals of the current and future rotations

 - Including carbon sequestration and other aspects of climate change where they impinge directly or indirectly on the forest value

 - Forest investment risks, and the capacity to model them

 - The cost of capital for forest investments

 - Reporting forest value within financial reporting standards.

-Indufor applies approaches that were developed by completing valuations of stand-alone processing assets, recognising transactional evidence of processing valuations, and creating a cashflow framework emulating the processing asset’s financial performance.
+Indufor applies approaches that were developed by completing valuations of stand-alone industrial assets, recognising transactional evidence of valuations, and creating a cashflow framework emulating the asset’s financial performance.
 In particular, the Indufor valuation approach for integrated assets notes the differing requirements to value each asset type, which is reflective of market behaviour and reporting standards.
 This approach allows the asset values to be treated in an additive form.